So you have chosen the right espresso machine for your needs. How do you choose a grinder to bring out the best that

-There are inexpensive small hand grinders such as those manufactured by Hario and Rhinowares, but we wouldn’t normally recommend these for espresso as they are either too slow or there is too much variation in particle size at espresso grind.
+There are inexpensive small hand grinders such as those manufactured by Hario and Rhinowares, but we can’t recommend these for espresso as they are either too slow or there is far too much variation in particle size at espresso grind.
 Longevity can also be questionable.
 They are however suitable for many manual methods of producing coffee.
 Far better hand grinders which employ commercial quality conical burr sets will do the espresso job brilliantly- albeit with a good workout for those arms.
-The Precision hand-grinder series along with the Comandante C40 and the Hiku solve many, if not all of the deficiencies of the cheaper hand grinders and offer large conical burr grind quality.
+All of these great hand grinders solve many, if not all of the deficiencies of the cheaper hand grinders and offer large conical burr grind quality.

 Ultimately it comes down to your individual circumstances, but we do advise that you buy the best grinder you can afford for your machine.
 It’s wiser to save a few hundred dollars on an espresso machine and then allocate the savings to a better grinder rather than to compromise your enjoyment in the cup.